Great Central Railway (Nottingham): Preservation history

 For Network Rail to route freight trains onto the line during the week and GCR(N) to operate heritage trains at the weekend, a length of rail north of East Leake was removed to create two separate railways.
 However, because of the 'rail break', the GCR(N) were unable to access Rushcliffe Halt.
 This has now been updated with an alternative system of work.
 Despite the full line between Loughborough South Jn and Ruddington being owned by the GCN(N), when the GCR(N) require to operate trains into East Leake or through to Loughborough, possession of the line is taken from Network Rail.
 Network Rail then lock the line out of use from their end allowing GCR(N) operation through to Loughborough.
 From 2003, regular services to Rushcliffe Halt resumed.
 Passenger trains further south continued to run on a regular basis to the proposed "Loughborough High Level", although no station facilities exist here.

 In 2021, the "Great Central Railway (Nottingham)" was renamed as the "Nottingham Heritage Railway".
 This follows the temporary closure of the line after being served with an improvement notice by the Office of Rail and Road in October 2020 for not having an "established a safety management system in relation to the examination, maintenance and repair of structures on their railway infrastructure such as the bridges and Barnstone tunnel."
 This was followed by public arguments between the groups preserving the two sections of the route of the original Great Central Main Line, and the Great Central Railway sending a solicitor's letter ordering the "Great Central Railway (Nottingham)" to stop using the GCR title due to customer confusion relating to the closure of sections of the "Great Central Railway (Nottingham)".
 The line remained closed for the 2020 and 2021 seasons.

+Following an agreement with the East Midlands Railway Trust in 2023, the railway reverted to using its original name, the "Great Central Railway (Nottingham)", with the aim of getting heritage trains running on the line again.